 Gate 7 in Human Design and Gene Keys

 Gate 7 is called “The Role of the Self.”
 It is associated with the energy of leadership, influence, and guiding others, driven by a need to shape the future through collaboration and vision.
 This energy acts like a natural leader who inspires a group to act in harmony, pointing the way with subtlety and authority.
 People with this gate are guides and visionaries who find strength in uniting others around a shared purpose.
+Evolutionary Journey: Gate 7 guides us from the Shadow of Division, through the Gift of Guidance , to the Siddhi of Virtue.

 Key Characteristics of Gate 7: